gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 === "1.2.0.59"
 	The archive is updated as frequently as mods are, below is the list of changes:

+	* 09.03.2024 - Updated More Visible Interiors, Xbox Rain Droplets.
+Removed any fixes for Three Leaf Clover due to constantly breaking.
 	* 07.03.2024 - Updated FusionFix, Console Visuals, Higher Resolution Misc Pack.
 	* 28.01.2024 - Updated FusionFix.
 	* 14.01.2024 - Updated FusionFix.